 State and federal regulatory agencies strictly enforce procedures and protocols on handling cases and allegations of abuse in nursing facilities nationwide.
 These protocols are designed to provide protection to victims of assault and abuse and ensure that the investigation into the alleged incident has been completed comprehensively.
-Unfortunately, the Merrillville elder abuse attorneys at Rosenfeld Injury Lawyers have represented many nursing home residents who are victims of abuse, sexual assault and mistreatment by caregivers, other residents, and visitors.
+Unfortunately, the Merrillville elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many nursing home residents who are victims of abuse, sexual assault and mistreatment by caregivers, other residents, and visitors.

 Lincolnshire Health and Rehabilitation Center